Skip to main content

 To begin creating your workflow:

-1. Navigate to the Settings menu and click Workflows in the Application Review section.
+1. Navigate to the Settings Menu and click Workflows in the Application Review section.
+For workflows related to your contacts, click Contact Workflows in the Contacts section.

 Workflows menu

-3. Name the workflow and click Add Trigger to begin configuring the Workflow.
+3. Name the workflow, leave the Active toggle off, and click Add Trigger to begin configuring it.

 Adding a workflow trigger